-Source: Consolidated Statement of All Federal Reserve Banks, Federal Reserve Statistical Release H.4.1, Table 5, April 26, 2017; Table 2, May 11, 2006, Selected Items as "Securities Held Outright."
-The holdings grew from \$760 billion to \$4,246 billion over the same span of time as the Fed bought both mortgage-backed securities and Treasury securities.
+Source: Consolidated Statement of All Federal Reserve Banks, Federal Reserve Statistical Release H.4.1, Table 5, April 26, 2017; Table 2, May 11, 2006, Selected Items or deposits of banks at the Fed on which the Fed pays interest.
+You can see these reserve balances in the right-hand Liabilities column.
+Before quantitative easing began, Reserve